ibois-epfl/augmented-carpentry/README.md

 > We need an EventSystem, ideally called every frame.
 Collect the events, dispatch them and solve them seperately.
 E.g.: when to stop for drilling/cutting or give feedbacks of depth.

+> We need to adapt basic mouse-click to desktop app with touch screen.

 ## Build
 We need a first to install TSlam: